Why Active Efficiency?

 This is Active Efficiency.
 It's the combination of technologies, practices, and/or policies that enable the “most productive use of energy,” considering its rich opportunities across the range of time-dependence and integration, and accounting for the broader range of its impacts.

 The Active Efficiency Collaborative

-The Alliance is forming the Active Efficiency Collaborative to rebrand energy efficiency, embracing all elements of the expanded energy landscape.
+The Alliance has formed the Active Efficiency Collaborative to rebrand energy efficiency, embracing all elements of the expanded energy landscape.
 The Collaborative will create a shared understanding of Active Efficiency; build a coalition of diverse stakeholders who can identify key opportunities and obstacles to Active Efficiency’s advancement; and collaboratively craft policy frameworks that support Active Efficiency markets.
 It will ensure that the energy transformation advances efficiency as well as other social, economic, and environmental benefits.
 Join us.